moderncampus/cms-examples/example-code-json-xsl/readme.md

-***The included source code, service, and the information is provided as is, and OmniUpdate makes no promises or guarantees about its use or misuse.
-The source code provided is recommended for all users and may not be compatible with all implementations of OU Campus.***
+***The included source code, service, and the information is provided as is, and Modern Campus makes no promises or guarantees about its use or misuse.
+The source code provided is recommended for all users and may not be compatible with all implementations of Omni CMS.***

 # Outputting PCF as JSON with XSL